-Our employment team includes an accredited mediator who conducts facilitative mediation.
+Our Employment Law team includes an accredited mediator who conducts facilitative mediation.
 TWM’s mediation services are not only available to employers and individuals with a dispute to address, they can also be called upon by professionals representing clients involved in a dispute.
 The process involves the mediator enabling dialogue between the participants.
 Introducing an independent expert third party to mediate opens up a new line of communication and creates new opportunities for finding a resolution.

 Problems arise in the workplace from time to time, whether the employment relationship is continuing (workplace mediation) or the employment relationship has ended (employment mediation).